FekDN/GABE/README.md

 **2. GABE directions carry significantly more curvature than random directions** (Metrics B, C; p < 0.001).
 This rules out the trivial interpretation that CKA = 1.0 is purely a mathematical artifact of applying SVD to same-shaped matrices.
 If it were, GABE directions would carry no more curvature than random ones.

-**3. The structure is real but moderate.** GABE captures 0.023% of total Hessian trace — 3× the random expectation of 0.008%, but a small absolute fraction.
-The basis sits in a *moderately elevated* curvature region, not the dominant one.
+**3. The structure is strong but non-dominant.** GABE captures 0.023% of total Hessian trace — 3× random (p < 0.001).
+Experiment 12 resolves the magnitude: $B_1$ and $B_2$ sit at the **100th percentile** of the Rayleigh spectrum (λ/avg\_eig = 10.8× and 7.6×); $B_3$ is near-random (~39th percentile).
+The 3× aggregate ratio was conservative — it averaged two extreme directions with one near-random one.

 **Revised claim for CKA = 1.0 (replaces the ⚠️ caveat in Experiment 6):**

-> The shared basis subspace is not a trivial SVD artifact: GABE directions concentrate 3× more loss curvature than random directions of the same shape (p < 0.001).
-However, they do not coincide with the maximum-curvature directions of the Hessian.
-Basis universality reflects a *real but moderate* geometric property — inter-layer variance correlates with elevated curvature, without capturing its extremes.
+> The shared basis subspace is not a trivial SVD artifact: GABE directions concentrate 3× more loss curvature than random (p < 0.001).
+Experiment 12 quantifies the position precisely: $B_1$ and $B_2$ exceed the 99th percentile of the empirical Rayleigh spectrum (λ/avg\_eig = 10.8× and 7.6×); $B_3$ sits at the ~39th percentile.
+The basis is not uniformly moderate — two directions are at the extreme end of the functional spectrum.

 **Implication for the fragility hierarchy (Experiment 4):**